Introduction

 Use cases:

 AI is often portrayed as a threat, but the reality is different.
-Rather than replacing agents, AI acts as a support system that helps them perform better.
+Rather than replacing humans, AI call center agent will act as a support system that helps them perform better.
 Here’s how:

 Improved Call Routing